MobilityData/awesome-transit/README.md

 - [GTFS](https://developers.google.com/transit/gtfs/) - GTFS is a of text files that contains infrequently changing transit data, like stops, routes, trips, and other schedule data.
 Most transit agencies typically update their GTFS feed every few months.
 - [GTFS Realtime](https://developers.google.com/transit/gtfs-realtime/) - GTFS Realtime consists of three binary files that contain realtime vehicle positions, realtime arrival information, and service alerts.
 Transit agencies typically update these files every minute.
-- [Transitland ](https://transit.land/) - A community curated list of GTFS/GTFS-realtime data feeds from around the world.
+- [TransitFeeds](https://transitfeeds.com/) - List of GTFS/GTFS-realtime data feeds from around the world.
 If you're trying to get realtime data for some agency, this is a good place to start.

 ### Community